 Does your child struggle with emotional regulation, or identifying emotions?
-Are the able to tell you what they are feeling?
-Every emotion that we have feels a certain way inside our bodies.
+Are they able to tell you what they are feeling?
+Every emotion that we feel has a corresponding sensation in the body.

-If your kiddo lacks interoceptive awareness it can be more difficult form them to recognize their emotions because they aren’t making those connections between what happens in their bodies and what they feel, or they aren’t feeling those sensations in a typical way.
+If your kiddo lacks interoceptive awareness it will be more difficult for them to recognize their emotions because they can’t make the connection between their body sensations and what they’re feeling emotionally.

 Interoceptive Awareness & Meeting Basic Needs

-Because of this – you may need to prompt your child.
-If your child struggles with self-regulation and you see they are becomming dysregulated and behavior is escalating, you should first consider internal problems.
+For this reason, if your child struggles with self-regulation and you see they are becoming dysregulated and inappropriate behaviors are escalating, you should first consider internal problems.
 Offer them a snack or drink, or ask if they need to try to use the washroom, etc. Your prompt can be visual or verbal depending on their individual abilities.

 This is why when behavior is escalating or there are cues your kiddo is going to have a meltdown we need to consider all these factors including internal needs and the external environment in order to prevent meltdowns.
 You can read about proactively preventing meltdowns here.

-In addition to emotions and self-regulation, the interoceptive system also affects:
+In addition to emotions and self-regulation, the interoceptive system also in plays a role:

 - Perspective Taking